ansys/pyhps/doc/source/user_guide/dcs_migration.rst

         # create file resources on the server
         files = proj.create_files(files)

-        # For convenience, we keep a reference to the input and result files.
+        # For convenience, keep a reference to the input and result files.
         mac_file = files[0]
         result_file = files[1]